Periodontal Treatment

 • Do you ever have pain in your mouth?

-• Do your gums ever bleed when you brush or floss your teeth or when you eat hard food?
+• Do your gums bleed when you brush, floss, or eat hard foods?

 • Have you noticed spaces developing between your teeth?

-• Do your gums ever feel swollen or tender?
+• Do your gums feel swollen or tender?

 • Have you noticed pus between your teeth and gums?

-• Have you noticed any change in the way your teeth fit together when you bite?
+• Have you experienced changes in your bite?

-• Do you ever develop sores in your mouth?
+• Do you develop sores in your mouth?

 What are the Risk Factors for Periodontal Disease?